Diversity and equal opportunities

 Employees’ working terms and conditions

 Handicare must offer a safe and healthy workplace.
 We work continually to improve the working environment.
 Obviously, we have zero tolerance for workplace accidents and are therefore focusing on preventive measures.
 Our production units have local goals based on their top three health and safety issues.
 14 (9) workplace-related accidents in production resulting in at least one day of absence were reported in 2020.
 Preventive measures aimed at avoiding similar accidents have been introduced and the relevant employees have received appropriate training.
 Handicare’s Health, Safety, Environment and Quality (HSEQ) Committee evaluates the physical working environment to identify potential hazards in the produc- tion environment.
-We are planning to develop a new training program on workplace safety and sustainability in 2021.
+We are planning to develop a new training program on workplace safety and sustainability.